Research

 CRYO ELECTRON TOMOGRAPHY AND ARTIFICIAL INTELLIGENCE

-Cryo electron microscopy is a 3D imaging techniques with cryo transmission electron microscopy that can resolve biological structures in the nm-scale resolution range.
-The technique has matured during the last decade, but the overall workflow is still in flux by continuous enhancement of instrumentation and novel approaches.
+Cryo-electron microscopy is a 3D imaging technique that uses cryo-transmission electron microscopy to resolve biological structures at sub-nanometer-scale resolution.
+Although the technique has matured significantly over the last decade, the overall workflow continues to evolve with ongoing enhancements in instrumentation and novel approaches.

-This research line is aimed at improving the overall performance of cryo electron tomography in terms of better understanding the image formation process, enhancing reconstruction algorithms, increasing the workflow throughput, attainable resolution, and/or segmentation and annotation.
-In several of the improvements we work on, novel automation approaches make use of artificial intelligence and machine learning.
+This research line aims to improve the performance of cryo-electron tomography by better understanding the image formation process, enhancing reconstruction algorithms, increasing workflow throughput and attainable resolution, and advancing the capabilities of automated segmentation and annotation of cellular and molecular structures.
+Many of these improvements leverage novel automation approaches, including artificial intelligence and machine learning.

-This research line is carried out in close collaboration with the Virus Replication Group of Montse Barcena.
+This research is conducted in close collaboration with the Virus Replication Group led by Montse Barcena at the LUMC.

 Groups